Teens Are Protesting In-Class Presentations

 “Teachers think it’s just a fear,” says Jess, a 16-year-old in New Jersey.
 “We’ll skip school.
 I’ve skipped school a lot of times if I had to present.
 Even if a teacher lets me present alone in front of them I still wouldn’t because that’s how nerve-racking it is,” she said.

 These students want more options.
 They say that every student has unique strengths and abilities and that they should be allowed to present their work in ways that speak to those strengths.
-This might mean presenting alone in front of the teacher, or choosing between several alternatives like producing a piece of art or an essay for private judgement instead of presenting their work orally.
+This might mean presenting alone in front of the teacher, or choosing between several alternatives like producing a piece of art or an essay for private judgment instead of presenting their work orally.

 “The resounding theory that education is holding on to right now is the idea of multiple intelligences,” says Travis Grandt, a high-school history teacher in Colorado who says he tries to accommodate students with special needs, including anxiety.
 “There [are] a lot of ways for kids to present information.
 It doesn’t have to be through a formal presentation.”